boukabache/ACCURATE2_EvalBoard/README.md

 - `ssd1306.h`, `ssd1306.cpp`: SSD1306 OLED display functions.
 - `sht41.h`, `sht41.cpp`: SHT41 sensor reading and processing functions.
 - `scpiInterface.h`, `scpiInterface.cpp`: SCPI command parsing and execution functions.
+- `./board_variant`: Contains the modified variant files for the SAMD21 microcontroller.
+- `./compiled`: Contains the pre-compiled binary files for the project.
+Current version: v1.3

 ## Contributing
 Contributions to this project are welcome.
 Please follow the standard fork-and-pull request workflow.
 Ensure that your code adheres to the project's coding standards and include adequate documentation.